Shelve Your Heels—These Are the 5 Flat-Shoe Trends That Will Define Summer 2025

 (Image credit: Christie Tyler)

-While researching summer’s latest shoe trends online, I made real strides in pooling the best of what style-setters are opting for now.
-Strappy sandals are so back, in leather and suede variations, as well as pared-back neutrals and head-turning pop colours.
-There are also some closed-toe options coming to the fore, with barely-there mesh designs, and jelly styles which have been given the luxe update (don’t be deceived, you still may want to have a pretty pedi ready for these too).
-And finally, of course, the humble flip-flop.
-The much-wronged sandal is going through a renaissance period, and the fashion pack cannot get enough.
+Whilst researching summer’s strongest shoe trends, a few things became clear.
+Strappy sandals are so back, in leather and suede variations, pared-back neutrals and head-turning colours.
+There are also some closed-toe options coming to the fore, with barely-there mesh flats and jelly styles which have been given luxe updates (don’t be deceived; you still may want to have your toes done for these two).
+And finally, of course, there's the humble flip-flop.
+Traditionally banished to the poolside, the oft-misunderstood sandal is going through a renaissance period, and fashion people can't get enough.

 Devin Arielle wears red strappy sandals.